 - Other employment at a research institution that allocates time for own research

 - The Research Council of Norway’s Industrial PhD or public sector PhD

-The Faculty of Social Sciences does not accept private funding as a basis for admission to the PhD programme.
+The Faculty of Social Sciences does not accept funding by private banks or external business funding.